 Leader of the Council - Councillor Jack Hopkins

 Cllr Hopkins is responsible for setting the overall political and strategic direction for the council; acts as the lead spokesperson and manages external relations including with Government, the Greater London Assembly and local and regional bodies; as well as managing the council’s relations with key stakeholders, partners and investors and holding the council’s Chief Executive to account.

 He is also responsible for maximising youth opportunities, working with partners and the community to make sure that Lambeth's young people have the best opportunities to succeed in life.
-This includes Lambeth Made, the campaign with our partners and the community to make Lambeth one of the best places for children to grow up and establishing the youth opportunity fund to harness the opportunities that Lambeth has to benefit the young people who live and grow up here.
+This includes the Lambeth Opportunity Fund to harness the opportunities that Lambeth has to benefit the young people who live and grow up here.
 He is also responsible for the council’s ambitious neighbourhood working to shift the Council and our partners culturally and structurally toward a closer working relationship with each other and the public at the neighbourhood level.

 Working with the Leader of the Council, the Deputy Leaders work across all areas providing support in the political and strategic leadership of the council.

 The statutory deputy is the Deputy Leader for Sustainable Transport, Environment and Clean Air.